netdata/netdata/docs/contributing/contributing-documentation.md

   - Published at [`https://learn.netdata.cloud/guides`](https://learn.netdata.cloud/guides).

 Generally speaking, if you want to contribute to the reference documentation for a specific Netdata Agent feature, find the appropriate `.md` file co-located with that feature.
-If you want to contribute documentation that span features or products, or has no direct correlation with the existing directory structure, you should place it in the `/docs` folder of `netdata/netdata`.
+If you want to contribute documentation that spans features or products, or has no direct correlation with the existing directory structure, place it in the `/docs` folder within `netdata/netdata`.

 ## How to contribute